-- Westview will have 3 open entrances: the main entrance, the south entrance (student parking lot), and the north entrance (parent drop-off) for students to enter the building.
-We are encouraging students to come in the entrance where their first period class will be located.
-For example, if a student has their 1st period class in N215, we are encouraging them to enter through the north entrance. - A staff member will be present at each entrance to welcome students and remind students in the most friendly manner to keep 6ft distance and remain wearing their mask at all times. - The staff member at each entrance will do a quick visual screening as students enter the building. - Extra masks and hand sanitizer will be available at each entrance.
+- Sunset will have 5 monitored open entrances: the main entrance, the H-Hall and A-Hall entrances (student parking lot), the G-Hall and F-Hall entrances(bus drop off) for students to enter the building.
+We are encouraging students to come in the entrance where their first period class will be. - A staff member will be present at each entrance to welcome students and remind students in the most friendly manner to keep 6ft distance and remain wearing their mask at all times. - The staff member at each entrance will do a quick visual screening as students enter the building. - Extra masks and hand sanitizer will be available at each entrance.
 Staff will ask each student as they enter to use hand sanitizer.